nicholaswilde/recipes/docs/desserts/cake/victoria-sandwich-cake.md

 ### Step 7

-Bake for 20 25 minutes until the sponges are a light golden brown, and starting to shrink back from the sides of the tin.
+Bake for 20 to 25 minutes until the sponges are a light golden brown, and starting to shrink back from the sides of the tin.
 (Check the sponges after 15 minutes and if they aren't baking evenly rotate the trays.)
 Check that the sponge springs back when lightly pressed in the middle.